scheibler/WalkersGuide-Server/README.md

 -----------------

 The map data for the routing process comes from [OpenStreetMap](http://openstreetmap.org).
 A country or continent is downloaded and stored in a local Postgresql database.
-The scripts from the "sql_functions" and "shell" folders help you to get a local copy of the OpenStreetMap database on your server.
-But they not only create the database but also calculate additional database tables like intersections, poi and a routing graph.
+The bash script `shell/create_complete_database.sh` creates a local copy of the OpenStreetMap database on your server.
+Furthermore it calculates additional database tables like intersections, poi and a routing graph.
 These tables are required to perform the creation of a walkers route.

 The "webserver" folder contains python scripts to query data from the database and calculate the actual route.
 It starts a web server, which listens for client requests on a specific port, calls the